The latest on COVID-19 cases across Texoma

 WICHITA FALLS, Texas (TNN) - Here’s the latest on COVID-19 cases that have been reported across Texoma.

-In Montague County, the Nocona News is reporting six new COVID-19 cases for a total of of 54.
-The county also has one death, six active cases and 44 recoveries.
+In Montague County, the Nocona News is reporting a total of 57 COVID-19 cases.
+The county also has one death, nine active cases and 52 recoveries.

-Judge Mike Campbell is reporting Clay County has had 15 county residents test positive inside the county and 17 residents have tested positive outside of the county.
-Together, this makes the county’s total 32 cases.
-There have also been 21 recoveries.
+Judge Mike Campbell is reporting Clay County no longer has any active cases of COVID-19 after seeing 34 recoveries.

-Judge Campbell also confirmed the patient that was Clay County’s first reported death had been living in Wichita County for the last 10 years, and that his previous residence was in Petrolia.
+Baylor County Emergency Management officials are reporting three new recoveries, bringing their total recoveries to eight patients.
+There are six remaining active cases in the county.

-Baylor County Emergency Management officials are reporting one new COVID-19 case for a total of 14 along with 5 recoveries.
-One person remains hospitalized and there have been 131 negative tests.
+According to the state of Texas COVID-19 Tracker, Archer County has a total of 20 cases while Jack County has a total of 40 cases.

-In Young County, the Graham Regional Medical Center is reporting the county has seen a total of 277 COVID-19 cases with 208 of them recovering.
+In Young County, the Graham Regional Medical Center is reporting they’ve seen a total of 289 COVID-19 cases with 227 of them recovering.
+Of those patients, 95 are Young County residents.

-The county has also had six deaths and 2,429 negative tests.
-There are no patients in the hospital at this time and 21 tests are pending.
+The county has also had six deaths and 2,502 negative tests.
+There are two patients in the hospital at this time and 16 tests are pending.

-They’re also reporting Hardeman County has three active cases with 12 recoveries being made.
+They’re also reporting Hardeman County has two active cases with 13 recoveries being made.

 Throckmorton County Memorial Hospital is reporting they’ve had a total of four COVID-19 cases, one death and three recoveries.